yuvaldori/gigaspaces-wiki-jekyll/xap100net/net-tutorial-part5.markdown

 {%learn%}./processing-units.html{%endlearn%}

 # Deployment
-When deploying the PU to the XAP Service Grid, the PU is uploaded to the XAP Manager (GSM) and extracted to the deploy directory of the local XAP installation (located by default under <XAP Root>/deploy).
+When deploying the PU to the XAP Service Grid, the PU is uploaded to the XAP Manager (GSM) and extracted to the deploy directory of the local XAP installation (located by default under <XAP Root>\deploy).
 Once extracted, the GSM processes the deployment descriptor and based on that provisions PU instances to the running XAP containers.

-Each GSC to which a certain instance was provisioned, downloads the PU from the GSM, extracts it to its local working directory (located by default under <XAP Root>/work/deployed-processing-units) and starts the PU instance.
+Each GSC to which a certain instance was provisioned, downloads the PU from the GSM, extracts it to its local working directory (located by default under <XAP Root>\work\deployed-processing-units) and starts the PU instance.

+{%tip title=Building directly to the deploy folder%}
+A common practice is to change the PU project output directory to `GS_HOME\deploy\[pu-name\]`, since this is the default path used by the GUI and the command line interface will find the PU's to deploy under this file structure.
+{%endtip%}

 # Example
 Our Online Payment system is expected to handle a large amount of concurrent users performing transactions.
 The system also needs to be highly available.
 This is where XAP's PU comes into play.
 We will create a polling container that takes a payment event as input and processes it.
 Then, we will deploy this code as a PU onto the IMDG.
 Payment events are being written into a space and the polling container will pick up the events and process them.
-We will use the pu.config file to define the deployment and add an SLA configuration to it to provide failover and scalability.
+We will use the `pu.config` file to define the deployment and add an SLA configuration to it to provide failover and scalability.

 ### Polling Container
 First we define a polling container that will handle the business logic upon receiving a payment event.
 In our example we define a polling container that will receive events when a new payment is created: